admica/TurboTalkText/README.md

 - Try adjusting `beam_size` for better accuracy
 - Ensure you're speaking clearly and at a reasonable volume

+### Mouse Control Issues
+- Speak direction commands clearly and distinctly
+- For numeric movements, make sure to clearly say both the direction and number
+- If movements are too fast or slow, adjust with "faster" or "slower" commands

 ## Technical Details

 - Audio Processing: SDL2 for real-time audio capture
 - Speech Recognition: Whisper.cpp for efficient CPU-based inference
-- Text Output: Windows API for keyboard simulation
+- Text & Input Simulation: Windows API for keyboard and mouse control
-- Configuration: JSON-based settings management
+- Configuration: JSON-based settings management with customizable voice commands
+- Continuous Processing: Implements overlapping audio segments with smart text merging

 ## Contributing